EIIP Lebanon update July 2024

 General

 Overall targets for Phase IV were achieved with most projects already completed and delivered.
 Some delays in implementation have been experienced in the farm infrastructure project, specifically related to the current security situation in the south.
-As such, a new no-cost extension to the phase IV financing agreement has been applied till June 30, 2024.
+As such, a new no-cost extension to the phase IV financing agreement has been applied till July 31, 2024.
+Furthermore, with the remaining infrastructure budget, EIIP has completed greening the roof of the Mhamara school block that was constructed during the same phase as an environmental solution for reducing the energy consumption in the building and improving its air quality in addition to supplying it with furniture that will be constructed through the EIIP approach.

 EIIP Lebanon and KfW have signed on the financial agreement for Phase V starting January 1st, 2023, for a duration of 25 months.
-Phase V will be covering both creation and rehabilitation of public assets with more focus on the generation of green works and capacity building as well as skills development both for concerned public institutions (such as relevant Ministries, beneficiary municipalities and other governmental entities) and direct beneficiaries of the program, i.e., workers.
+A new cost extension till April30, 2025 has been approved by KfW to cover the delays in implementation of projects originated due to the current South conflict.
+Phase V covers both creation and rehabilitation of public assets with more focus on the generation of green works and capacity building as well as skills development both for concerned public institutions (such as relevant Ministries, beneficiary municipalities and other governmental entities) and direct beneficiaries of the program, i.e., workers.
 Projects have been identified in coordination with KfW and initial employment targets specified.
-Currently, most of these projects are under design and/or tendering phase and few under mobilization; details of which can be found in the table below.
+Currently, most of these projects are ongoing and few under mobilization phase; details of which can be found in the table below.

 Phase III completed in May 2022